 2. Black-Eyed Susan

-This beautiful flower is a popular pollinator-attracting plant.
+This beautiful flower is a popular plant that attracts pollinators.
 Black-eyed Susan will generously prosper in full sun and soil that drains well.

 This flowering plant will give you colors that attract butterflies and other pollinators.
-Moreover, they grow from seeds or stem cuttings.
+Moreover, you can grow them from seeds or cuttings.

 3. Sedum (Stonecrop)